makyo/writing/work/party/a3-breeding-pair.md

 He wound up with a beer in one paw and a very small, very strong shot of something more than just alcohol in the other.
 The former he sipped as a matter of form, and the latter he cherished.
 It would be enough, he knew, to get him feeling all buzzy and loose, but not enough to incapacitate him or, worse, make him unable to perform.
 And hey, work didn't test for the stuff, and he rarely had the chance, so he might as well indulge.

-He paused a moment to read the a sign taped up to the side of the drinks cooler, then snagged a wristband from the counter that would indicated that he had more than just alcohol in his system.
+He paused a moment to read the a sign taped up to the side of the drinks cooler, then snagged a fluorescent green wristband from the counter that would indicated that he had more than just alcohol in his system.
 It was a reasonable rule, he figured.
 Might as well follow it.

 As he took tiny sips from the shockingly bitter shot and larger swallows from the comparatively bland beer, he wound his way through the party, introducing himself here and there as he felt himself loosening up.